segeljakt/MasterThesis/papers/README.md

 * JVM does not work well with GPU
 * Rust can be faster than C in some cases (due to ownership)
 * Add info about why project is currently missing an IR
+* 90% of the execution is for 10% of the code